Call For Articles- Volume 14(2) of the Cambridge International Law Journal

 Submissions are subject to double-blind peer review.
 The Journal’s Editorial Board reviews all pieces, and select articles are sent to the Academic Review Board, which consists of distinguished international law scholars and practitioners.

-Submissions for Volume 13(2) must be received through the online Submittable platform by 11:59 pm (BST) on Wednesday, 1 May 2024.
+Submissions for Volume 14(2) must be received through the online Submittable platform.
+Please note that the system now closes by 23:59 pm (BST) on Friday, 30 May 2025.

 Please list the word count of the text and the footnotes on your manuscript.